Feds, province announce $92M for 5 housing projects in Ottawa | CBC News

 The announcement includes the following projects:

-- $48 million in benefits for Taggart Group through the federal Rental Construction Financing Initiative for its development at 93 Norman St. The program provides low-cost financing for developers in order to incentivize the building of rental units.
-This nine-storey building will include 122 units, although it is unclear how many will be affordable, or how deeply the rents will be discounted.
+- $48 million in loans for Taggart Group through the federal Rental Construction Financing Initiative, a program that provides low-cost financing for developers in order to incentivize the building of rental units.
+This nine-storey building at 93 Norman St. will include 122 units at different levels of affordability.
+Sixteen units will be accessible.

 - $20 million — with less than half coming from the province — for a four-storey building run by the non-profit Centretown Citizens Ottawa Corp.
 Of the 40 units at 159 Forward Ave, the site of the city's former family shelter, 30 will be designated as affordable, 19 will be at or below the average market rent.
 All units will be accessible, and six will be barrier-free.